-Inspiring CEO Speeches About Diversity at 2019 Catalyst Awards Dinner
+Inspiring CEO Speeches About Diversity at the 2019 Catalyst Awards Dinner (Blog Post)

 Every year, the Catalyst Awards Dinner draws prominent business leaders and diversity champions from global organizations.
 The 2019 Catalyst Awards Dinner was no exception.
 More than 70 CEOs and C-suite executives packed the dais at the March 14th event honoring four initiatives with the prestigious Catalyst Award.
 They, along with the 1,500 other attendees, came to the New York Hilton Midtown to recognize the initiatives by Bank of America, Deutsche Post DHL, Eli Lilly and Company, and Schneider Electric.

-The overall theme: Change is possible and necessary—not only for women but for the companies that want to succeed in the [email protected]
+The overall theme: Change is possible and necessary—not only for women but for the companies that want to succeed in the Future@Work.